nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

     data engineers.
 * [SMART CONTRACTS](https://github.com/nevermined-io/contracts) - Solidity Smart Contracts providing the Service Agreements business logic.
-* [SECRET STORE](https://wiki.parity.io/Secret-Store) - Included as part of the Parity Ethereum client.
-  Allows the PUBLISHER to encrypt the asset URL.
-Integrates with the SA to authorize (on-chain) the decryption of the asset URL by the CONSUMER.
-* [GATEWAY](https://github.com/nevermined-io/gateway) - Microservice to be executed by PUBLISHERS.
+* [NEVERMINED NODE](https://github.com/nevermined-io/node) - Microservice to be executed by PUBLISHERS.
 It exposes an HTTP REST API permitting access to PUBLISHER assets or additional services such as computation.
 * [MARKETPLACE-API](https://github.com/nevermined-io/marketplace-api) - Microservice to be executed by MARKETPLACES.
   Facilitates   creating, updating, deleting and searching the asset metadata registered by the PUBLISHERS.